Hindostan Falls, Indiana: Sickness and disappearance of the town

 An epidemic of yellow fever or cholera broke out in Hindostan in 1820.
 Water- and insect-borne illnesses were the bane of many towns on the Midwestern frontier.
 Situated along rivers for the purpose of easy transportation, towns were often built on flood plains that bred insects in huge numbers.
 The ferocity of the epidemic that struck Hindostan, however, caused the population to succumb to disease or abandon the area.
 By 1824, less than half the population remained in Hindostan, though many seem to have stayed in the county.

 An economic depression around 1820 worked alongside the epidemic to drive people away.
 Some families who had bought land on credit defaulted and fled the area.
 Hindostan may have lost as many residents to the economic depression as to sickness.
 Residents who remained were unable to pay their taxes and county and local creditors foreclosed on their property.

 According to rumor, a county tax collector had several thousand dollars of revenue in his possession when he fell ill during the epidemic.
 He was thought to have buried the money (gold and silver coins) in an iron pot for safe-keeping until the illness passed.
 When he died, the money's location was lost forever.

 Faced with the gradual desertion of the town, the post office, which was established in 1819, was discontinued on December 29, 1830.
 The site of the prosperous town eventually became farmland.

 In 1828, the county seat was relocated to Mt.
 Pleasant, several miles away.
 This town site was then abandoned by most of its residents in 1853 for a nearby site, now called Loogootee, four miles from Hindostan.
 The county seat, however, was moved to Trinity Springs, a health spa, then to Shoals in 1871.
-Shoals today has a population of 1,200, which puts it at about the size of Hindostan before it vanished.
+Shoals today has a population of only 690, which puts it at about half the size of Hindostan before it vanished.